pwhb/parthenon/kindness-saga/funogods/draft.md

 "Elena often told me about your special talent.
 Have you ever heard of something called synesthesia?"

 He seemed determined to get under my skin.
 Yes, I could hear colors and see songs.
 Did colorblind people treat others differently just because they perceived colors differently?
-These were all just waves, and my senses were simply strong enough to perceive them in ways most people couldn't.
+Basic senses, like touch, sight, hearing, smell and taste, were all just about perceiving waves, and my senses were simply strong enough to perceive them in ways most people couldn't.
 I didn't see how this had anything to do with my sense of justice.

 "Is it when I can smell skepticism in your voice?"
 I responded, attempting to look respectful.
 He smiled.